“We’re Collectively Traumatized:” Laverne Cox On Promising Young Woman & Surviving 2020

 I wanted to share [my story] so people will know that it does not matter who you are or how famous you are; if someone reads you as trans in public, it might not be safe for you.

 “I'm sorry, I didn't expect this reaction,” she says during one of the more emotional moments of our conversation.
 But it’s not all tears and trauma.
 Cox is one of those people who can have you crying one second and laughing the next.
-Like the experience of watching the electric Promising Young Woman, talking to Laverne Cox is an unpredictable ride of emotion, hard truths and comedic relief that will leave you in awe of her vulnerability, candor and humor.
+Like the experience of watching the electric Promising Young Woman, talking to Laverne Cox is an unpredictable ride of emotion, hard truths and comedic relief that will leave you in awe of her vulnerability, candor and humour.
 Aside from tackling why the movie’s message is so necessary, Cox talks about how she’s holding up after the attack, her pride over the revolutionary documentary Disclosure, and why consent is always sexy.

 R29Unbothered: First, I want to check in after the attack you endured recently.
 Are you OK?